Image

 • Self-defense / defense of others: highlight reasonable fear, proportional response, and immediate threat; counter the State’s narrative with physical evidence and witness context.

-Our McLeansboro, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
+Our violent crime lawyers in McLeansboro, IL focus on achieving the best possible result in every case.
 The earlier we move, the more options you keep.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in McLeansboro, IL